wkhayrattee/b2-sync/README.md

 This plugin allows you to sync your wp-content/uploads folder onto your backblaze b2 bucket.

-It will also automatically sync all your media whener you:
+It will also automatically sync all your media whenever you:
 - create a new post or page and add a new media
 - edit an existing post or page to add or update a media file